 - -h, --help Show this help. - -t TEMPLATE, --template TEMPLATE Specify a template.
 Must be a .cfg file, or a directory with a template.cfg file.
 If not given it will use a default template. - -c CSS, --css CSS An additional CSS file for the presentation to use.
-See also the :css: settings of the presentation. - -a, --auto-console Open the presenter console automatically.
+See also the :css: settings of the presentation. - -j JS, --js JS An additional Javascript file for the presentation to use.
+Added as a js-body script.
+See also the : js-body: settings of the presentation.

+- -a, --auto-console Open the presenter console automatically.
 This is useful when you are rehearsing and making sure the presenter notes are correct.
 You can also set this by having :auto-console: true first in the presentation. - -s, --skip-help Do not show the initial help popup.
-You can also set this by having : skip-help: true first in the presentation. - -n, --skip-notes Do not include presenter notes in the output.

--p PORT, --port PORT The address and port that the server uses.
+You can also set this by having :skip-help: true first in the presentation. - -n, --skip-notes Do not include presenter notes in the output. - -N, --slide-numbers Show the current slide number on the slide itself and in the presenter console.
+You can also set this by having slide-numbers: true in the presentation preamble. - -p PORT, --port PORT The address and port that the server uses.
 Ex 8080 or 127.0.0.1:9000.
 Defaults to 0.0.0.0:8000.